ShaanAu/personal-website/content/home/experience.md

   date_end = ""
   description = """ I was part of the first cohort of Data Science Degree Apprentices within London, my program involves me working as a Data Scientist & studying for my BSc in Data Science, whilst rotating across various teams.

-My rotations so far include: Core Data Science team
+My rotations so far include: Core Data Science team, CIB/CCB Financial Crime Analytics

 Core Data Science Team (Sep 2019 - Present):
-* Creating a mortgage dashboard using Python with Plotly & Dash, using Git for Version Control and liaising with key stakeholders before presenting the dashboard to the team.
+* Creating an internal package within the bank to automate Impala and Hive queries in Python, reducing overheads for the data science community (150 people).
-* Developing an internal package within the bank to automate Impala and Hive queries using Python, in turn allowing other Data Scientists to run queries more efficiently.
+* Using NLP to optimize our chatbots to meet customer needs, in turn reducing the workload on our Agents/Retail Staff.
-* Performing SQL queries, from table creation, joining tables and subqueries.
+* Liaising with various internal and external stakeholders and meeting their project needs, before presenting the Mortgage Churn Dashboard made using Python packages Plotly Dash.
-* Working on the end-to-end mortgage project, where I was involved in data wrangling, data cleaning, data analysis, feature engineering and developing an XGBoost model using Machine Learning.
+* Working on the time-sensitive CBILS and BBLS project using SQL, to provide the government with an overview of the bank's transactions taken during COVID-19.
 """
 [[experience]]
     title = "Chief Technology Officer"